Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • Describe the practical problem or development need (of the commissioner).

-• Give grounds for the choice of topic from different perspectives, based on literature references.
+• Justify the choice of topic from different perspectives, based on literature references.

 • Present and record the division of labour if the thesis has more than one author.

-• Present the knowledge base of the thesis, which is appropriate for the completion of the professional field and development task, and which provides an overview of previous studies and literature on the topic.
+• Present an appropriate knowledge base for the professional field and the resolution of the development task, drawing on and critically discussing previous research and relevant literature on the topic.

 • Define the concepts relevant to the topic and the chosen perspective.